ropensci/roweb3/content/blog/2021-03-15-ropensci-news/index.md

 * [rOpenSci 2020 Code of Conduct Transparency Report](/blog/2021/01/07/transparency2020) by Stefanie Butland, Scott Chamberlain, Kara Woo.
 No Code of Conduct reports in 2020.

-{{< figure src="/blog/2021/01/20/contributing-guide/cover_sm.png" alt="Cartoon of 6 hypothetical rOpenSci community members" width="400" >}}

 * [Introducing the rOpenSci Community Contributing Guide](/blog/2021/01/20/contributing-guide) by Stefanie Butland, Steffi LaZerte.
-A guide to finding your path to contributing to rOpenSci.
+A guide to finding your path to contributing to rOpenSci.{{< figure src="/blog/2021/01/20/contributing-guide/cover_sm.png" alt="Cartoon of 6 hypothetical rOpenSci community members" width="400" >}}

 * [Learn All About HTTP Testing: Book Update](/blog/2021/01/26/http-testing-book) by Maëlle Salmon, Scott Chamberlain.
 The 'HTTP testing in R' book has been updated.
 Useful for developers of packages interacting with web resources.

-{{< figure src="/blog/2021/02/02/ropensci-community-calls/commcalls-img.png" alt="collage of images from community calls with 3 Zoom views of speakers, a notes doc and view of someone's screen" width="400" >}}

 * [How rOpenSci Runs Community Calls](/blog/2021/02/02/ropensci-community-calls) by Stefanie Butland, Emily Lescak.
-Tips from choosing a topic to capturing outcomes.
+Tips from choosing a topic to capturing outcomes.{{< figure src="/blog/2021/02/02/ropensci-community-calls/commcalls-img.png" alt="collage of images from community calls with 3 Zoom views of speakers, a notes doc and view of someone's screen" width="400" >}}

 ### Tech Notes